 The Future of History

-Educators are invited to attend the Future of History on Monday, October 19 thorugh October 22.
+Educators are invited to attend the Future of History on Monday, October 19 through October 22.
 The conference focuses solely on embedding Social/Emotional Learning (SEL) and LGBTQ/Sexual Orientation Gender Identity (SOGI) into school curriculum and culture, and will feature keynote speakers Alex Gino and Dr. Don Romesburg.
 Learn more about the event and register before October 19 to secure your spot.

 Our events will all be virtual.